 Is pumping necessary?

 This really depends on your situation.
 If you're going to be away from your exclusively breastfed baby for more than 2-3 hours, yes you'll likely need to leave some expressed milk.
 If your baby is supplementing with solids, then you might be able to stay a little longer without expressing milk.
 Keep in mind that introducing solids early can cause digestion and immune system complications, so be cautious about doing this.
 Remember that breastmilk digests very rapidly, and as long as the majority of their nutrition comes from breastmilk, they'll need access to it often.
-A breastfed baby will rarely ever drink more than 4oz at a time, no matter their age, but every baby is different.
+A breastfed baby will rarely ever drink more than 4oz at a time (granted the baby isn't spurting or changing developmentally or a life change isn't occurring like mom returning to work), no matter their age, but every baby is different.
 Some babies may go shorter or longer between nursing sessions, so it is always good to pay attention to your baby and their specific needs.

 If you're just going out for dinner, you can usually just nurse the baby right before you leave, and you'll often have enough time to go out to dinner (be sure to get call ahead seating if possible) and be back by the time they want to nurse again.
 Keep in mind that many babies cluster feed and comfort nurse more in the evenings, so altering your times out can be helpful.
 You may also consider having the care giver drop you off and then take baby to a local park for a walk so they can be close by and bring you the baby whenever they need you (which helps reduce your anxiety about checking your phone constantly and possibly missing dinner).
 That first evening out can be a little bittersweet, but it is nice to take some time off every once in a while.
 If this just doesn't work for you or your baby or you're not ready to leave baby with a care giver, wrapping your baby in a woven or stretchy wrap (any simple piece of cloth like a long sheet) is easy peasy.
 For those first few months, a snug wrap keeps a new baby calm *much* better than those uncomfy car seats (often used as carriers).
 And, if baby does wake at dinner, grocery shopping, or walking in the park, just loosen up the wrap a bit to drop them closer to nipple level and nurse them right back to sleep or into calm bliss without ever skipping a beat.